-(a) endorses the recommendations of the Committee on Budget and Finance in relation to geographical representation and gender balance contained in the report of its thirty-second and thirty-third sessions and urges the Court to take the necessary steps to implement them;
+(a) endorses the recommendations of the Committee on Budget and Finance in relation to geographical representation and gender balance contained in the report of its thirty-fifth session9 and urges the Court to take the necessary steps to implement them;

-&lt;sup>6 As outlined, e.g., in paras.
+8 As outlined, e.g., in paras.
 21(a) and 23(b) of the report on the Evaluation and rationalization of the working methods of the subsidiary bodies of the Bureau (ICC-ASP/12/59).